-Gilbert, Hazel, Leurent, Baptiste, Sutton, Stephen, Morris, Richard, Alexis-Garsee, Camille and Nazareth, Irwin (2011) Factors predicting recruitment to a UK wide primary care smoking cessation study (the ESCAPE trial).
+Gilbert, Hazel and Leurent, Baptiste and Sutton, Stephen and Morris, Richard and Alexis-Garsee, Camille and Nazareth, Irwin (2011) Factors predicting recruitment to a UK wide primary care smoking cessation study (the ESCAPE trial).
 Family Practice, 29 (1). pp. 110-117.
 ISSN 0263-2136

 Full text is not in this repository.

 |Additional Information:||Published on line from May 2011.|

 |Keywords (uncontrolled):||External validity; recruitment; trials of smoking cessation|

-|Deposited On:||08 Jun 2011 07:35|
+|Date Deposited:||08 Jun 2011 07:35|